 Systems are known to allow for proper management, and it is apparent REACH is promising one that guarantees smarter ways to manage money through big data and analytics.
 But an underlying fact is that REACH is a for-profit business and, as such, is expected to generate revenue.

 Since access to the platform is free, REACH has turned towards partnership with organisations.
 It has a lending operation that allows individuals to borrow money at a 5% interest rate monthly through Sterling Bank.
-About 30,000 loans have been disbursed to users of the platform.
+Over ₦30 million worth of microloans have been disbursed to users of the platform.

 Another partnership, with AXA Mansard, enables REACH users to have access to financial instruments that return certain interest rates on money saved.